inmanta/inmanta-core/docs/lsm/allocation/allocation_v3.rst

 **************

 Allocation V3 is a new framework that changes significantly compared to Allocation V2.
-It doesn't have its own lifecycle stage anymore, but instead allocation happens during validation compile.
-The purpose is the same as V2: filling up the read-only values of a service instance.
+The purpose is the same as V2: filling up the read-only values of a service instance during the first validation compile of the lifecycle.
 The difference is that allocated attributes are not set in the LSM unwrapping anymore, but instead in an implementation of the service, using plugins.

 The advantage of this approach is that it simplifies greatly the process: you don't need anymore to write allocator classes and all the required functions (``needs_allocation``, ``allocate``, etc.).
 You also don't need to instantiate many